Bhavinkumar-Vegad/all-checklist/checklist-en.md

   * [ ] Check visited link state if user once visited then color should be change
   * [ ] Check Error message show when internet is off
   * [ ] Check proper content
-  * [ ] Chcek if image is not avaliable then show "alt"
+  * [ ] Check if image is not available then show "alt"
   * [ ] Check Animation is work properly or not
   * [ ] Check Drag function
   * [ ] Check Swipe function